 Music on Hold is one of the City's government’s fun and unique ways of showcasing Austin’s great music—usually in sixty seconds or less.
 Anytime someone calls into the City telephone system, if they are placed on hold, they will be listening to a well-curated playlist of Austin music.
 Music on Hold showcases Austin’s fantastic and diverse music, and it gives our citizens a little something to listen to while waiting.
 If your band is interested in having a song featured on Music on Hold, please contact Stephanie Bergara at 512-974-7804.

 The Entertainment Services Group creates and manage policies, tools, and partnerships that promote unique, vibrant, safe, and well-planned live music and nightlife experiences in Austin, while promoting venue preservation and sustainability.
-For more information on the Entertainment Services Group, please contact Brian Block at Brian.Block@austintexas.gov.
+Please contact Brian Block at Brian.Block@austintexas.gov for information: